 The 10 year plan must be approved by owners at an annual general meeting (AGM).

-Owners corporations can put the 10 year plan together themselves or engage independent experts to prepare the plan.
+Owners corporations can put the 10 year plan together themselves or hire an independent expert to prepare the plan.